 He was visiting his mother-in-law, Charlotte Shute, Fund holder, born Calcutta, British Subject.
 Four servants are also shown.

 7, Seymour Sq, Walcot, Bath.

 Helena A Doherty, Head, married, agd 42, wife of Colonel C Doherty, born Christchurch.

 One Servant is shown.

-Died on the 14th of August 1866 at 51 King's Road, Brighton, Sussex, from "Heart Disease - for several years", aged 48 years.
-He was buried in the Extra-Mural Cemetery, Lewes Road, Brighton.
+Died on the 14th of August 1866 at 51, King's Road, Brighton, Sussex, from "Heart Disease - for several years", aged 48 years.
+He was buried in Grave No. XM.
+10183 in the Extra-Mural Cemetery at Brighton, Sussex.

 His wife, Helena Ann, died at Hove, Sussex, on the 4th of February 1872, aged 55 years.

 Charles E Doherty, 48, September Quarter 1866, Brighton.